Do Collagen Supplements Actually Work?

 Vitamin and beauty trends come and go, and right now, collagen supplements are having a major moment.
 But what do the supplements actually do?
 Does collagen really help you grow hair and improve skin?
 Plus, are they really worth the hype (and money)?

 To dig a little deeper into the collagen conundrum, VEGAMOUR spoke to Dr. Lina Kennedy, an acclaimed board-certified dermatologist based in Corona Del Mar, California.
-Plus, we break down which products you should actually be using to support healthy hair growth.
+Plus, we break down which products you should actually be using to support healthy hair.

 What Is Collagen and Why Is It Important?